yehia67/documentation/blueprints/0.1/data-marketplace/overview.md

 #### iota.js client library ####
 [Link](root://iota-js/0.1/README.md)

-Learn how to use the iota.js client library.
+Learn how to use the iota.js client library to create, send, and receive transactions.
 ---
 #### MAM eloquently explained ####
 [Link](https://blog.iota.org/introducing-masked-authenticated-messaging-e55c1822d50e)

-Learn what masked authenticated messaging is.
+Masked Authenticated Messaging is a second layer data communication protocol that adds functionality to publish and control access to an encrypted data stream, over the Tangle.
+Learn more about how MAM works.
 ---
 #### MAM GitHub repository ####
 [Link](https://github.com/iotaledger/mam.client.js)